nablarch/nablarch-document/en/examples/01/index.rst

 .. tip::

   In the Nablarch implementation project, entity classes are automatically generated using :ref:`gsp-dba-maven-plugin <gsp-maven-plugin>`.
-  This sample includes an entity class automatically generated according to the definition described in :ref:`system-account-table-definition` for operation confirmation.
+  For this sample, an entity class automatically generated according to the definition described in :ref:`system-account-table-definition` is placed in the *please.change.me.entity* package to check the operation.
   When implementing in a project, instead of using the entity class of this sample, modify to use the entity class automatically generated in each project.

 \e) Exception class